yihui/yihui.org/content/en/2017-04-14-some-facts-about-jeff-leek.md

 - @michaelhoffman: Jeff Leek is the Uniformly Most Powerful Jeff.

 - @pachamaltese: Jeff Leek always obtains unbiased estimators.

+- @rdpeng (a few days later): Ok, who knew that Slack was an acronym?

+    - @sherrirose: Jeff Leek knew that Slack was an acronym.

+    - @rdpeng: Nice.
+I deserved that.

+- @EamonCaddigan: Jeff Leek can quickly process several yottabytes of data in memory.
+HIS memory.

+- @butterflyology: If you install Jeff Leek, there are no dependencies.
+Because Jeff Leek depends on nothing.

+- @DrJWolfson: Jeff Leek cannot be replicated, but he is fully reproducible.

 I'm looking forward to yet more facts.